raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 If we know that for every finite-state recognizer, there is an equivalent Level Zero expression, and we also know that for every Level Zero expression, there is an equivalent finite-state recognizer, then we know that the set of languages recognized by finite-state recognizers is equal to the set of languages recognized by Level Zero expressions, a/k/a [Regular Languages].

-And if we know that for everly Level Two expression, there is an equivalent finite-state recognizer, then it would follow that for every Level two expression, ther is an equivalent Level Zero expression, and it would follow that the set of all languages described by Level Two expressions is the set of regular languages.
+And if we know that for every Level Two expression, there is an equivalent finite-state recognizer, then it would follow that for every Level two expression, there is an equivalent Level Zero expression, and it would follow that the set of all languages described by Level Two expressions is the set of regular languages.

 ---